rajivshah3/documentation/iot/0.1/cryptocore/iota-projects/generate-a-seed.md

 3. Enter the following command to generate a seed and store it in the secure memory

     ```bash
-    {"command":"generateRandomSeed","key": 0}
+    {"command":"generateRandomSeed","slot": 0}
     ```

     :::info:
     The CryptoCore can store up to eight seeds in the secure memory.
-    Here, we store the seed in key index 0.
-If you want to generate more seeds, you can store them in any key index up to and including 7.
+    Here, we store the seed in slot 0.
+If you want to generate more seeds, you can store them in any slot up to and including 7.
     :::

     You should see the following: